Teens Who View Their Homes as More Chaotic Than Their Siblings Have Poorer Mental Health in Adulthood

 “It is possible that children who experience more adverse events in early life than their siblings, like suffering an injury or being excluded from school, develop a heightened sensitivity to household chaos that then has long-term effects on their mental health,” she said.
 “Because many common adverse early-life events, such as parental conflict or separation, affect all children of a family, we don’t know yet if there are specific ones that can cause poor long-term mental health.”

-Reporters may request a copy of the article, “Adolescents’ perceptions of household chaos predict their adult mental health: A twin difference longitudinal cohort study,” by emailing [email protected].
+The article, “Adolescents’ perceptions of household chaos predict their adult mental health: A twin difference longitudinal cohort study,” is available here.

 The Association for Psychological Science is the scientific home of thousands of leading psychological science researchers, practitioners, teachers, and students from around the world.
 APS is dedicated to advancing scientific psychology across disciplinary and geographic borders and committed to disseminating psychological science to the public, incentivizing global collaboration among researchers, catalyzing the further development of psychological science, and promoting the application of psychological science to public policy.